-Amortization of Intangible Assets
+Amortization of Intangible Assets: Definition

 Amortization is the periodic allocation of the cost of an intangible asset over its useful life.

-However, the process for selecting useful lives and allocation methods is more diffcult because of the inability to observe physical deterioration or obtain reliable market value estimates.
+However, the process for determining useful lives and selecting allocation methods is more difficult compared to the case of depreciation.
+This is due to the inability to observe physical deterioration or obtain reliable market value estimates.

-The service life should not exceed the legal life (if any).
+The service life of an asset should not exceed its legal life (if any).
 A shorter life should be applied if the asset will not be used for the entire period.
-When a legal life does not exist, as for goodwill, the selection of a life is potentially more flexible.
-Three approaches are used to amortize goodwill:
+When a legal life does not exist, as for goodwill, the selection of service life is potentially more flexible.

-1. A life was estimated and used.
+- A life was estimated and used

-The first approach is required for all intangibles, even though some of them can be expected not to lose value while others will lose value only irregularly.
+The first approach is required for all intangible assets, even though some can be expected not to lose value while others will lose value only irregularly.

-Selecting the Allocation Method for Amortization
+Selecting an Allocation Method for Amortization

 The selection of an allocation method for computing annual amortization charges is theoretically subject to the same considerations that apply to depreciation.

-While this practice is inconsistent with the one used for depreciation, it is justifiable on the basis that little useful information would be provided by disclosing what proportion of the original cost remains to be consumed.
+While this practice is inconsistent with the one used for depreciation, it is justifiable on the basis that little useful information would be provided by disclosing the proportion of the original cost that remains to be consumed.